Can You Still Experience Luxury Food Tourism on a Budget?

 These factors create a ripple effect:

-1. Menu prices in high-end restaurants increase to offset rising costs.
+Menu prices in high-end restaurants go up to cover rising costs.

 Pandemic Impact on Gourmet Travel